 - 5.3 Temporary Hearings Either party or attorney may request the scheduling of a temporary hearing on the issue of custody or visitation.
 Upon request, the Case Coordinator will schedule a temporary hearing within 45 days before the assigned Judge on the issue of temporary custody or visitation and inform the parties or their attorneys of the date, time, and place of the hearing.
-The parties will still participate in Custody Mediation. - Responsibility of the Moving Party at the time of filing The moving party shall serve on the opposing party: - (1) The pleading; - (2) The Notice of Mediation; - (3) The Notice of Parent Education - (4) The Notice of Hearing and Certification of Judicial Assignment setting the temporary hearing date, if temporary relief was requested. - Mandatory Parent Education The parties to any custody or visitation action, including initial filings and modifications, shall attend the Parenting Under Two Roofs workshop presented by the Family Life Council or any other similar workshop approved by the Chief District Court Judge.
-Within ten days of initiating a custody or modification of custody action, the moving party shall register for the workshop and pay the fee as directed by the agency.
-Within ten days of service, the responding party shall register for the class and pay the fee as directed by the agency.
-A copy of the Certificate of Completion shall be filed and served on the opposing party. - Maiver of Parent Education Attendance may be waived for good cause.
-A party who has attended the workshop within the prior three years or a party who resides more than 50 miles from this workshop or any similar workshop may be considered good cause.
-Parties desiring a waiver shall complete and submit a Motion to Waive Parent Education to the Case Coordinator for the assigned Family Court Judge to review.
-If the opposing party is represented, the Case Coordinator shall contact the attorney to determine if there is an objection to the Motion.
-The assigned Family Court Judge will make a decision based on the submission with or without a hearing as determined by the judge. - Failure to Comply with Parent Education Requirement The failure of a party to comply shall subject that party to sanctions as provided in Rule 12.
+The parties will still participate in Custody Mediation. - Responsibility of the Moving Party at the time of filing The moving party shall serve on the opposing party: - (1) The pleading; - (2) The Notice of Mediation; - (3) The Notice of Hearing and Certification of Judicial Assignment setting the temporary hearing date, if temporary relief was requested. - Parent Education The parties to any custody or visitation action, including initial filings and modifications, are encouraged to complete a Parent Education Program that is designed to inform attendees of the impact that the case may have on the children, the parties' relationship, the family's relationship and financial responsibilities for the children.
+The Family Court Office maintains a list of Parent Education Programs that have been approved by the Chief District Court Judge.
+The presiding judge may order the parties to complete a program if there is significant parental conflict that has adversely affected the children and the children's best interests would be served by the parties' participation in the course.
+If ordered to complete the course, a copy of the Certificate of Completion shall be filed and served on the opposing party.
+If ordered to complete the course, the party is subject to sanctions, as outlined in these Rules, for failure to complete an approved course.